Doctoral Studies

 Supervisor: A. Pappas

-PhD Thesis: “Genetic identification of indigenous Greek sheep breeds.”
+Thesis: “Genetic identification of indigenous Greek sheep breeds.”

 Laboratory: Animal Breeding & Husbandry